agrista/odoo-mis-builder/docs/usage.rst

 -----------------------------------------
 Create a Template Report
 ************************
-Menu accessible here: `Accounting > Configuration > MIS Reporting > MIS Reports Template`
+Menu accessible here: `Accounting > Configuration > MIS Reports > MIS Reports Template`

 Templates are the base of the reports, defining the KPI structure and calculation between the elements.
 They can be found in: